-Descriptors: genuine, open, unpretentious, involved
+Common Descriptors: genuine, open, honest, unpretentious, involved, emotionally involved

-Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):
+Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

 2. Tell me about a time when you received feedback on your performance, and you disagreed with the feedback.
 How did you handle the situation?

-8. We can sometimes recognize a small problem and fix it before it becomes a major problem.
+6. We can sometimes recognize a small problem and fix it before it becomes a major problem.
 Give an example of how you acted to prevent a larger problem from occurring.